 It’s the fear of many first-time sailors: “What if I get seasick?”
 The prospect of spending an entire vacation sick in your cabin’s bathroom is a scary one, but this shouldn’t stop you from sailing.
-If seasickness does happen to show up to the party uninvited, there are multiple ways to eliminate it.
+If seasickness does happen to show up to the party uninvited, there are multiple ways you can help to cure seasickness.

 With limited cabin space and tiny access areas, you’ll want to bring an appropriately sized backpack or duffel bag.
 Wheeling an enormous suitcase along the small deck of a yacht isn’t really an option, and you’ve got to be considerate of the people you’ll be sharing this space with for the next week.
 It’s also a huge pain trying to haul a massive suitcase up and down a tiny stepladder.

-Minimising what you bring is essential when sailing.
+Minimizing what you bring is essential when sailing, and it’s exactly the reason you should follow our thorough checklist for a sailing trip.
 You know what they say: “Pack half the amount of clothes and double the amount of money.”
 While the latter half of this may not be possible, the former most certainly is.
 And you will seriously thank yourself for it.
 Not sure what to pack?
-Check out our free eBook: The Ultimate Packing Checklist.

 Keep in mind that you’ll probably be wearing the same outfit every day, which will essentially consist of shorts, a t-shirt, a swimsuit and flip-flops.
-But be sure to also bring the following items:
+But just as it says in our sailing packing list above, be sure to also bring the following items:

 Holiday sun is unlike anything you’ve ever experienced at home.
 Not only is the sun usually stronger in these tropical destinations, but the power of the burning rays of sunshine reflected off the water is magnified significantly.
 Plus, if you’ve had a few too many mojitos during the day, you’re likely not to be paying much attention to your environment.
 You may not feel it, with that beautiful cool breeze washing over your warm skin, but this sun is frying away those skin cells and seriously dehydrating you.
 So keep up the fluids, slap on the sunscreen and don’t forget to bring sunglasses and a tight-fitting hat.